-Consistent with the latter interpretation, the British tax authority, HMRC, is committed to a legal obligation to maximize expected revenue (Ratto, Thomas and Ulph, 2009).
-Although the best characterization of the IRS is less clear, Plumley and Steuerle (2004) state that IRS "enforcement programs have traditionally pursued the objective of maximizing the revenue that they produce from the taxpayers whom they contact, subject to their budget constraint."
-Expected revenue maximization is also assumed as the tax authority's objective function in the literature on optimal audit rules (e.g. Graetz et al., 1986; Reinganum and Wilde, 1985, 1986).
-Accordingly, in what follows I assume the remit of the tax authority is to maximize expected revenue.
+2Although the best characterization of the IRS is less clear, Plumley and Steuerle (2004) state that IRS "enforcement programs have traditionally pursued the objective of maximizing the revenue that they produce from the taxpayers whom they contact, subject to their budget constraint."

+3This structure is mirrored in the UK between H.M.
+Treasury and its collection agency, H.M.
+Revenue and Customs (HMRC).

-Tax authorities must compete with other government agencies for a budget settlement.
-Again, this implies that, although the tax authority's budget is endogenous at the level of government, it is largely exogenous to the tax authority itself - at least in the short run.
-The problem facing tax authorities is therefore to maximize tax revenue for a given budget.
-In this sense the concern of the paper is not how the tax authority's budget compares with any putative social optimum (see Slemrod and Yitzhaki, 1987), but on how the tax authority chooses to spend its pre-determined budget.
+4As I treat the tax authority's budget as fixed, the concern of the paper is not, therefore, how the tax authority's budget compares with any putative social optimum (see Slemrod and Yitzhaki, 1987), but on how the tax authority chooses to spend its budget.